Your browser does not support JavaScript.

 • CTC Certificate of Clearance (required only if candidate does not already hold a valid document issued by the CCTC)

-• Completion of U.S. Constitution requirement (exam or coursework)
+• Completion of U.S. Constitution requirement (exam or coursework).
+You can satisfy this by one of three ways:

 • Verification of TB clearance

-* Each intern certificate will be valid for a period of two years.
-However, a certificate may be valid for three years if the intern is participating in a program leading to the attainment of a specialist credential to teach students, or for four years if the intern is participating in a district intern program leading to the attainment of both a multiple subject or a single subject teaching credential and a specialist credential to teach students with mild/moderate disabilities.
+* Each intern credential will be valid for a period of two years.
+However, a credential may be valid for three years if the intern is participating in a program leading to the attainment of an education specialist credential to teach students, or for four years if the intern is participating in a district intern program leading to the attainment of both a multiple subject or a single subject teaching credential and an education specialist credential to teach students with mild to moderate support needs or extensive support needs disabilities.
 Reference: Education Code Section 44325 (b).

 Requirements for the California Preliminary Education Specialist Credential